-1. The groundwater stored in the aquifers beneath Long Island is a public resource that must be properly managed and continually monitored in order to assure that the public's health, safety, and welfare is protected and that the resource itself is preserved in the most sustainable manner possible.
+1. The groundwater stored in the aquifers beneath Long Island is a public resource that must be managed appropriately and continually monitored to ensure that the public's health, safety, and welfare are protected and that the resource itself is preserved in the most sustainable manner possible.
 Presently, this level of attention is not being given to the groundwater.

 2. Unlimited drinking water is not guaranteed to the residents of Long Island.
 Unlike other parts of New York State and New York City, the residents of Long Island do not have access to drinkable surface water, and the New York City water supply is not an option for meeting future water needs, especially for Nassau County.

 4. In 2017, Long Island still has the largest number of state and federal Superfund sites, 258, in New York State.
-Nassau County has the largest concentration of contaminated sites of any county in New York State with over 154 listed sites.
+Nassau County has the largest concentration of contaminated sites of any county in New York State, with over 154 listed sites.
 Remediation of these sites is lagging years behind what is acceptable.
-Many sites have been known of for decades and progress on cleanup is slow.
-Each year that a site fails to be cleaned up, the groundwater plumes can spread further and deeper from the original source, polluting millions of gallons of additional groundwater.
+Many sites have been known for decades, and progress on cleanup is slow.
+Each year, if a site is not cleaned up, the groundwater plumes can spread further and deeper from the original source, polluting millions of gallons of additional groundwater.
 Timely attention to these sites is grossly inadequate.
-Even when the land at a contaminated site is cleaned up, the contaminated groundwater plume caused by the site may be left in place, without cleanup.
+Even when the land at a contaminated site is cleaned up, the contaminated groundwater plume caused by the site may be left in place without cleanup.
 The plume may then continue to spread through the groundwater system.
-During clean up operations, the cleaned groundwater may not always be returned to the aquifer system.
+During clean-up operations, the cleaned groundwater may not always be returned to the aquifer system.
 Instead, it is discharged as wastewater or to coastal waters and does not contribute to groundwater recharge.
 This needs to change.